brian-team/brian-material/2014-CNS-tutorial/README.md

 # Brian tutorial at CNS 2014

 This folder contains all the material (slides and examples) for the Brian2 tutorial that was held at the OCNS meeting 2014 in Québec City.
-Note that the
 Note that this tutorial was given using the most recent development version of Brian2 from [github master](https://github.com/brian-team/brian2), some examples might not work with the latest released alpha version.

 ## Topics